-It was initially surprising that a single sheet of $y$-polarized light in the $xz$-plane provides information about both the field magnitude and direction including variations of $B_x$ and $B_z$ in the $xz$-plane (assuming no significant variation of \textbf{B} in the thin (3 mm) $y$-direction).
+\textit{Discussion--} It was initially surprising that a single sheet of $y$-polarized light in the $xz$-plane provides information about both the field magnitude and direction, including variations of $B_x$ and $B_z$ in the $xz$-plane (assuming no significant variation of \textbf{B} in the thin (3 mm) $y$-direction).
 The additional vector information comes from the spatial Hanle effect at small fields, where fluorescence redistributes due to the magnetic moment's precession in local fields increasing away from \textbf{B}=0~\cite{jackson_magneto-optical_2019, narong2023thesis}.
 (At large fields, the precession produces high-contrast Zeeman quantum beats in fluorescence, observed for this Yb transition~\cite{lowe1989zeeman}.)
 Similar to EIT~\cite{cox_measurements_2011} and CPT~\cite{pradhan_polarization_2012} magnetometers, we gain more vector information by rotating the laser polarization, as discussed in~\cite{narong2023thesis}, and 3D measurements of \textbf{B} are straightforward by scanning the light sheet in the $y$ direction.
 A detailed exploration of these vector capabilities is left for future work.

-Most atomic magnetometers (Rb, Cs, K, He) are small vapor cells (mm-cm), with high atomic densities (10\textsuperscript{10}-10\textsuperscript{12}/cm\textsuperscript{3}) that measure uniform fields by optical absorption or polarization rotation~\cite{budker_kimball_2013, grosz_haji-Sheikh_mukhopadhyay_2018, fagaly_superconducting_2006, jensen_magnetometry_2017, budker_optical_2007-1, mitchell2020colloquium, lu2023recent}.
+Most atomic magnetometers (Rb, Cs, K, He) use small vapor cells (mm-cm), with high atomic densities (10\textsuperscript{10}-10\textsuperscript{12}/cm\textsuperscript{3}) that measure uniform fields via optical absorption or polarization rotation~\cite{budker_kimball_2013, grosz_haji-Sheikh_mukhopadhyay_2018, fagaly_superconducting_2006, jensen_magnetometry_2017, budker_optical_2007-1, mitchell2020colloquium, lu2023recent}.
 In contrast, this Yb magnetometer relies on Autler-Townes splitting for all magnetic field magnitudes and the spatial-Hanle effect at low fields.
 This combination enables exciting imaging and vector capabilities as demonstrated, with measurement bandwidths from DC to $\approx$500 kHz and no dead-time.
-It can measure fields from $\mu T$ to $>$10 T, though we have not tested beyond 20 mT (200 G).
-The atomic density (10\textsuperscript{9}/cm\textsuperscript{3}, or $\sim$10\textsuperscript{10}/cm\textsuperscript{3} when including other isotopes and Doppler broadening) is low enough to avoid collision limitations, and optical pumping does not occur in even isotopes of Yb.
+It can measure fields from $\mu T$ to $>$10 T (see SM~\cite{supplement}), though we have not tested beyond 20 mT (200 G).
+The atomic density (up to 10\textsuperscript{10}/cm\textsuperscript{3}) is low enough to avoid collision limitations, and optical pumping does not occur in even isotopes.